 What is the difference between an emotional support animal and a service dog?

 ESAs can be any kind of prescribed animal companion that provides support and friendship to someone with a disability.
 They do not have to undergo any kind of training or certification.
-Emotional support animals only require that a licensed mental health professional prescribes as a care treatment method.
+Emotional support animals only need a licensed mental health professional to prescribe them as a care treatment method.

 The Americans with Disabilities Act of 1990 (the ADA) 2010 regulations define a service animal as “dogs that are individually trained to do work or perform tasks for people with disabilities.
 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.”

 So, in short: service animals are dogs that assist people with various types of difficulties.
 They do this by performing specific tasks that they have been trained for.
 If you think a service dog would better suit your needs than an emotional support animal, you can read this article about how to get a service dog.

 Does your ESA helping you with an event such as an anxiety attack qualify your companion as a service animal?
 As long as your ESA is a dog, the ADA says it depends.
 If your dog is merely reacting to the attack and coming to comfort you, this does not qualify your ESA to be a service animal.
 If your dog has been trained to sense the attack and take action to avoid it or lessen its impact, then your companion qualifies as a psychiatric service animal.

 Can my emotional support animal come with me to public spaces?